 Statewide raster mosaic of all NAIP DOQQ input rasters.
 The raster mosaic is in the Connecticut State Plane Coordinate System, North American Datum of 1983 (NAD83).

-The imagery was collected at a flying height of 21000 ft above mean terrain with 25% sidelap using an ADS40 digital sensor, giving the collected data nominal ground sampling distance of 0.7 meters.
+The imagery was collected using ADS40-SH51 and ADS40-SH52 digital sensors.
+Collection was performed using a combination of twin-engine aircraft flying at an average flying height of 17,500 above mean terrain with 23% sidelap, giving the collected data nominal ground sampling distance of 0.55 meters.
+Based-upon the CCD Array configuration present in the ADS40 digital sensor, imagery for each flight line is 12,000-pixels in width.
+Red, Green, Blue, Near-Infrared and Panchromatic image bands were collected.
 Collected data was downloaded to portable hard drives and shipped to the processing facility daily.
-Airborne GPS / IMU data was processed and reviewed to ensure sufficient accuracy for project requirements.
-Planar rectified images were generated from the collected data for use in image quality review.
+Raw flight data was extracted from external data drives using GPro software.
+Airborne GPS / IMU data was post-processed using IPAS, PosPac and/or TerraPos software and reviewed to ensure sufficient accuracy for project requirements.
+Using GPro and Pictovera software, planar rectified images were generated from the collected data for use in image quality review.
 The planar rectified images were generated at five meter resolution using a two standard deviation histogram stretch.
-Factors considered during this review included but were not limited to the presence of smoke and/or cloud cover, contrails, light conditions and sun glint.
+Factors considered during this review included but were not limited to the presence of smoke and/or cloud cover, contrails, light conditions, sun glint and any sensor or hardware-related issues that potentially could result in faulty data.
 When necessary, image strips identified as not meeting image quality specifications were re-flown to obtain suitable imagery.
-Aerotriangulation blocks were defined primarily by order of acquisition and consisted of two to twelve strips.
-Image tie points points providing the observations for the least squares bundle adjustment were selected from the images using an autocorrelation algorithm.
-Photogrammetric control points consisted of photo identifiable points selected from base imagery provided by USDA FSA APFO.
-Elevations for the control points were sampled from USGS NED DEMs.
+Aerotriangulation blocks were defined primarily by order of acquisition and consisted of four to seventeen strips.
+Image tie points providing the observations for the least squares bundle adjustment were selected from the images using an autocorrelation algorithm.
+Photogrammetric control points consisted of photo identifiable control points, collected using GPS field survey techniques.
 The control points were loaded in to a softcopy workstation and measured in the acquired image strips.
-A least squares bundle adjustment of image pass points, control points and the ABGPS was performed to develop an aerotriangulation solution for each block.
-Precedence was given to the photo identifiable control points over control provided by the ABGPS solution in the bundle adjustment to ensure the final solution would agree with the provided base imagery within the required tolerances.
-The triangulated strips were ortho-rectified to the USGS NED DEM for the project area.
-The images were re-sampled from the raw resolution of 0.7 meters to the required resolution of 1.0 meters using a cubic convolution filter during the process.
+A least squares bundle adjustment of image pass points, control points and the ABGPS was performed to develop an aerotriangulation solution for each block using Pictovera software.
+Upon final bundle adjustment, the triangulated strips were ortho-rectified to the USGS NED DEM for the project area.
+The images were re-sampled from the raw resolution of 0.55 meters to the required resolution of 1.0 meters.
+Positional accuracy was reviewed in the rectified imagery by visually verifying the horizontal positioning of the known photo-identifiable survey locations using ArcGIS software.
 The red, green, blue, and NIR bands were combined to generate a final ortho-rectified image strip.
 The ADS40 sensor collects twelve bit image data which requires radiometric adjustment for output in standard eight bit image channels.
-The ortho-rectified image strips were produced with the full 12 bit data range, allowing radiometric adjustment to 8 bit range to be performed on a strip by strip basis during the final mosaicing steps.
-The imagery was mosaicked using a combination of automated and manual seamline generation.
-The 12 bit data range was adjusted for display in standard eight bit image channels by defining a piecewise histogram stretch.
+The ortho-rectified image strips were produced with the full 12 bit data range, allowing radiometric adjustment to 8 bit range to be performed on a strip by strip basis during the final mosaicking steps.
+The imagery was mosaicked using manual seamline generation in Orthovista Seam Editor (OVSE).
+The 12 bit data range was adjusted for display in standard eight bit image channels by defining a piecewise histogram stretch using OrthoVista software.
 A constant stretch was defined for each image collection period, and then strip by strip adjustments were made as needed to account for changes in sun angle and azimuth during the collection period.
 Strip adjustments were also made to match the strips histograms as closely as possible to APFO specified histogram metrics and color balance requirements.
 Automated balancing algorithms were applied to account for bi-directional reflectance as a final step before the conversion to 8 bit data range.
 APFO specified DOQQs were extracted from the final mosaic in GeoTIFF format.
-Each DOQQ clipped from the mosaic was reviewed for conformance to APFO histogram metrics and color balance parameters using automated procedures.
-Images flagged for non-conformance were reviewed and adjusted manually on an image by image basis to bring them into conformance.
-In extreme cases, such as when a DOQQ was comprised primarily of water, modification of the histogram metrics to match targets caused severe degradation of image quality.
-In these cases, the water was masked out and histogram adjustments were applied to land.
-GeoTIFF tags for the appropriate UTM zone were then applied to all images
+4-Band DOQQs were produced and 3-Band RGB CCMs were created.
+DOQQs corresponding to an individual CCM were reviewed for overall color balance within the CCM.
+Local corrections were made where necessary to ensure uniformity within the CCM.
+In the case of DOQQs occurring in more than one CCM, a separate version of the image was generated and balanced for each CCM it occurred in.

 79 Elm Street